gxvigo/watson-vision/INSTRUCTIONS.md

   ![commit](instructions/commit.png)

-  3. Click **Sync** to send your changes from this workspace to the main repository and trigger a deploy of your app.
+  3. Once the commit is done, You can click on **Push All** to send your changes from this workspace to the main repository and trigger a deploy of your app.

   ![sync](instructions/sync.png)

-  4. Finally, Click on **Build and Deploy** to see the deploy process.
+  4. Finally, You can check the deployment process in the `Delivery Pipeline`.

   ![deploy-button](instructions/build-and-deploy.png)